-Central Shipping/Receiving, Mail Services and Maintenance Stores at Brock University provides a wide range of distribution and environmentally friendly disposal services to students, staff and faculty.
+Central Shipping and Receiving & Mail Services at Brock University provides a wide range of distribution and environmentally friendly disposal services to students, staff and faculty.

 Reduced services during COVID-19 pandemic

 With the current suspension of most campus operations due to the pandemic, Mail Services is unable to provide regular mail delivery.